 In addition to the healing sea buckthorn oil, we add other natural ingredients that have been shown to be helpful as topical remedies to soothe inflammatory skin problems.

 - Sea buckthorn oil has healing and softening properties

 - helps promote wound healing and reduce scarring by encouraging tissue regeneration

-- is believed to be a natural remedy to help treat periodic flare-ups of Psoriasis and Rosacea
+- is believed to be a natural remedy to help ease periodic flare-ups of Rosacea

 - Tea tree helps heal infections and inflammation and fights acne without causing dryness or other side effects of modern-day acne treatments

 - Licorice root contains glycyrrhizin, a potent natural anti-inflammatory agent that soothes skin and helps reduce inflammation and calm facial redness from Rosacea and other inflammatory skin problems

 - Green tea has anti-inflammatory properties that aid in soothing inflamed skin